telefonicaid/fiware-orion/doc/manuals/orion-api.md

     getting any error.
-However, query can be weird in this scenario (e.g. a query in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the query respose, making hard to distinguish to which scope belongs each one)
+However, query can be weird in this scenario (e.g. a query in `Fiware-ServicePath /Madrid/Gardens` will returns two entities with the same ID and type in the query response, making hard to distinguish to which scope belongs each one)

 -   Entities belongs to one (and only one) scope.